MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

         /// WebAuthenticationRequested event is raised when WebView encountered a Basic HTTP
         /// Authentication request.
         ///
-        /// The host can provide a response with credentials for the authentication or
+        /// The host can populate the response object with credentials it wants to use for the authentication or
         /// cancel the request.
 If the host doesn't handle the event, WebView will show
         /// the authorization challenge dialog prompt to user.
         ///